MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 Features and functionality:

 * Create local TypeScript Azure Function app project in Visual Studio Code
-* Create function APIs boilerplate code in Visual Studio Code
+* Create function API boilerplate code in Visual Studio Code
 * Deploy to Azure Functions from Visual Studio Code
 * Create service principal with Azure CLI
 * Configure local and remote application settings with Visual Studio Code
 * Use DefaultAzureCredential in both local and remote environments for passwordless connections
 * Use Azure Identity and Azure Resource Management SDKs to manage Azure resources
 * Use your local and cloud APIs to create, delete, and list resource groups in your subscription

+While the source code is written with TypeScript, the source code is simple.
+If you're comfortable with modern JavaScript using async/await, the code will be familiar to you.

 [!INCLUDE [Create or use existing Azure Subscription ](../../includes/environment-subscription-h2.md)]